intel/HPC-containers-from-Intel/containers/lammps/README.md

 	# run lammps on 4  Intel® Xeon® Gold nodes
 	$ mpiexec.hydra -hostfile nodelist -ppn $PPN -np $NP singularity run --app multinode lammps.simg airebo

 ***
+# Build your own container:

+You can use the  [lammps_recipe](https://github.com/intel/HPC-containers-from-Intel/blob/master/containers/lammps/lammps_recipe)  recipe on your local machine to:
+  - Build LAMMPS binary and generate workloads for AVX512
+  - Create LAMMPS container

+Required prerequisites:
+ - Singularity
+ - ICC compiler 2018 version
+ - super user access to the system

+ Here is how to use:

+ 	$ sudo singularity build lammps.simg lammps_recipe

+ > Note, the lammps_recipe file may need some minor adjustment depends on the envirnment you will be building on.
+***
 ### Recommended links: